lyzardiar/cocos2d-x/README.md

-In order to build cocos2d-x cpp & lua project into HTML5/wasm, make sure you have installed emsdk(https://emscripten.org/docs/getting_started/downloads.html) and cmake.
+In order to build cocos2d-x project into HTML5/wasm, make sure you have installed emsdk(https://emscripten.org/docs/getting_started/downloads.html) and cmake.

 On Linux and Mac: